duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 3. On the left, click on **Oauth2**
     - Under **Redirects**, put `http://localhost:8800/auth/oauth-callback` into the text box.
         - If there is no text box, click **Add Another**
-        - If the bot will be used in a production environment, or you will otherwise be accessing the bot/dashboard from outside the server computer, put `http://[domain|ip]:8800/auth/oauth-callback)` into the box intead. (e.g. http://8.8.8.8:8800/auth/oauth-callback or http://google.com:8800/auth/oauth-callback)
+        - If the bot will be used in a production environment, or you will otherwise be accessing the bot/dashboard from outside the server computer, put `http://[domain|ip]:8800/auth/oauth-callback)` into the box instead. (e.g. http://8.8.8.8:8800/auth/oauth-callback or http://google.com:8800/auth/oauth-callback)
         - Make sure there is no trailing slash (e.g. /oauth-callback not /oauth-callback/)
     - On the bottom, click the green **Save** button.
 4. On the left, click on **Bot** and add a bot.